Kwangyun/Kwangyun.github.io/_posts/2023-05-10-Bypassing-AMSI-2023.md

 ## Outline

-The goal of this write-up is to demonstrate bypassing the most up to date AMSI protection measure implemented in Windows 10 Pro (2023/07/28).
+The goal of this write-up is to evade the most up to date AMSI protection measure implemented in Windows 10 Pro (2023/07/28) using AMSI memory patching technique.
 The objective was to gain a Remote Code Execution (RCE) as NT/Authority System.

 ![](/assets/AV/diagram.png)